brandonwie/FSJS_02_pagination_filtering_list/README.md

 2. **Search with click and enter key**

-   - During the live search, if you click a page to navigate and then you want go back to your search result,<br>you can click the search button or press enter to see the result.
+   - During the live search, if you click a page to navigate<br>and then you want go back to your search result,<br>you can click the search button or press enter to see the result.

 3. **Bring you back where you were**